FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Do last week’s assignment again, but this time:
 1) It doesn’t have to (just) use light,
 2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
 Again, be creative!
+Feel free to fork and modify the tinkerbell code!
 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*